Elementary excitations in undoped layered cuprates: Bond operator technique

 where $P$ is a multi-spin operator.
 Spin-1 excitations can contribute to anomalies of $\chi_{xx}(\omega,{\bf k})$, $\chi_{yy}(\omega,{\bf k})$, and $\chi_{PP}(\omega)$ if $P$ contains an odd number of spin operators.
 Spin-0 quasiparticles can be studied using $\chi_{zz}(\omega,{\bf k})$ and $\chi_{PP}(\omega)$ when $P$ contains an even number of spins.
 We consider below in some detail $P=P^a_{\bf k}$ and $P=P^b_{\bf k}$ which are related to experimentally measured quantities, where

 $\bf a$ and $\bf b$ are square lattice translation vectors, and $N$ is the number of spins in the lattice.
-Because $P^{a,b}_{\bf k}$ contain in the leading order in $1/n$ linear combinations of all bosons $a$ (spin-0 bosons), $\chi_{PP}(\omega)$ contains at $P=P^{a,b}_{\bf k}$ Green's functions of all spin-0 quasiparticles which produce visible anomalies.
+Because $P^{a,b}_{\bf k}$ contain in the leading order in $1/n$ linear combinations of some bosons $a$ (spin-0 bosons), $\chi_{PP}(\omega)$ contains at $P=P^{a,b}_{\bf k}$ Green's functions of corresponding spin-0 quasiparticles which produce visible anomalies.